Nawal El Zoghbi: 2007–2008: The face of LG mobile and "Khalas Sameht"

 On 23 March 2007, it was announced that El Zoghbi would be producing her next album with the production company Rotana.
 She officially joined Rotana at a press conference at the Movenpick in Beirut on 28 March 2007.
 At a press conference held by LG Global at Dusit Dubai on 25 April 2007, it was announced that she would be the face to advertise LG cellular phones, which the company will put out in 2007–2008 in the Middle East.
 The conference was attended by a large crowd from over 100 various media outlets.

 On 12 June 2007, El Zoghbi released the music video of her song "Aghla El Habayib" from the album Yama Alou, which was a continuation of the song "Shou Akhbarak" from the same album, and in which she promoted the new LG mobile.
 On 8 August 2007, El Zoghbi notably returned to the Carthage Festival after an eight-year absence.

 Khalas Sameht was released on 22 January 2008 in El Zoghbi's native Lebanon.
 It was released internationally the next day.
-It reached #1 on the Lebanese charts the first day, and sold extremely well the first week.
+It reached No. 1 on the Lebanese charts the first day, and sold extremely well the first week.
 The first music video from the new album, titled "Albi Esalou", was first shown on TV channels on 5 February 2008.
 The album was then officially launched at a press conference in Cairo, Egypt, on 12 February 2008 while staying on the top of the Egyptian charts for almost three months.

 "Leih Moushtalak". the second music video for Khalas Sameht, was released on 25 July 2008 and featured El Zoghbi promoting yet another brand, Classy Lenses.
 No further releases came from this album.